 - Ohuhu Alcohol Brush Markers, 168-color Art Markers Set Brush & Chisel tip

 - Arteza Alcohol Art Markers, Set of 72 Colors, Sketch Pens in Organizer Box, Fine and Broad Chisel

 - Prismacolor Markers, Fine and Chisel Tip, 72-Count

 - Sketchmarker Brush Pro Outdoor 36 Set

 My personal favorite brands

 I personally use Copic sketch, Arteza, and Prismacolor Markers.
 Copic Sketch markers are by far the most high quality by far.
-They blend so well and there is a big range of color.
+They blend so well and there is a big range of colors.
 I love how they have a lot of very light tones and hues.
-Now Arteza is like the under dog.
-They are a up and coming US brand that honestly go head to head in blending ability.
-They’re only down side as of right now is that they don’t sell refills yet, but they say they will be soon.
-Once they do, man that’s like a game changer.
+Now Arteza is like the underdog.
+They are an up-and-coming US brand that honestly goes head to head in blending ability.
+Their only downside as of right now is that they don’t sell refills yet, but they say they will be soon.
+Once they do, man that’s like a game-changer.
 And lastly Prismacolor markers.
 They are mostly a nostalgic brand for me.
-I started with prismacolor in design school and they are very reliable in all categories.
-Like are Arteza though they’re only down side is not having any refills.
+I started with Prismacolor in design school and they are very reliable in all categories.
+Like Arteza though, their only downside is not having any refills.
 They haven’t announced that they will be coming out with some anytime soon.

 Now it’s up to you to choose.
 All the brands and sets I mentioned are really great, its just up to your preferences on nibs, refill availability, and budget.
 My number one tip when picking out a set is to imagine what are your typical material textures that you use in your designs.
 And make sure it’s got a good range of warm and cool grey values.
 Okay there you go.
 Happy hunting!